Characters from the Postal video game franchise.

 - Fiery Redhead: Played With.
 While he can shout out very vulgar things when he is angry, he is for the most part, mostly calm.

-- For the Evulz: His reasoning for going on rampages in Postal 2 & 3, since he follows your playstyle.note
+- For the Evulz: His reasoning for going on rampages in every game after 1, since he follows your playstyle.note

 - Henpecked Husband: In Postal 2 he is constantly forced into doing errands for his nagging wife.

-- Iconic Outfit: A Badass Longcoat with an alien T-shirt underneath.
+- Iconic Outfit: A Badass Longcoat with a grey alien T-shirt underneath.

 - Jerkass: Well, in a world like this...

 - Jerk with a Heart of Jerk: Many of the good things the Dude does are actually more self-centered than not, for example, killing cannibalistic butchers who kill humans for their meat?
 He just wants real, not human meat steaks.
 Kills a terrorist group?
 He was stealing milk from said terrorist's deli.
-Frees a duo of soldiers who were POWs to the Taliban?
-Cannon Fodder so he can steal Weapons of Mass Destruction because why the fuck not.
+Frees a duo of soldiers who were held prisonage by the Taliban?
+Cannon Fodder so he can steal a nuke.

 - Jerk with a Heart of Gold: That being said, he does genuinely care about Champ; the primary plot of Paradise Lost is getting him back.

-- Right Man in the Wrong Place: Basically, if something happens that forces the Dude to kill criminals, he'll do it, but more often than not, he'll not like it.
-Especially if he's fighting off rednecks in a gimp suit.
+- Right Man in the Wrong Place: Basically, if something happens that forces the Dude to kill criminals, he will do it, but more often than not, he'll not like it.
+Especially if he is fighting off rednecks in a gimp suit.

 - Lighter and Softer: Postal 2 retcons the Dude from an edgy mass murderer to a fairly regular Deadpan Snarker whose normal errands go comically wrong.
 Although the game does still try to do all it can to encourage the player to kill civilians over petty slights.